ka1iht/kernel-svm/README.md

-# kernel-svm
+# Kernel SVM

-Code for Kernel SVM in Python and R
+Code for Kernel Support Vector Machine(SVM) in Python and R